bupy7/java-vk-music-transfer/README.md

 License
 -------

-vk-music-transfer is released under the BSD-3-Clause License.
+java-vk-music-transfer is released under the BSD-3-Clause License.
 See the bundled LICENSE.md for details.